edemaine/coauthor/README.md

 ## Features So Far ##

-* Live updates/redraw of everything, thanks to Meteor.
+* **Live updates**/redraw of everything, thanks to Meteor.
 No more hitting "reload".
 If you're looking at a problem and someone posts/edits something, you see it as quickly as they see their preview (roughly 1-second delay).

-* Etherpad style (OT) real-time editing of messages, if people feel like editing together (useful if e.g. working on a tex file together...).
+* **Real-time editing** of messages in the style of EtherPad (OT), if people feel like editing together (useful if e.g. working on a proof together).
-  The "stop editing" is maybe a little weird but not sure of a beter way.
   When editing, you see near-instant updates from the other side(s).
+  Keep track of authorship by who is in edit mode at the time.
-  And I can still keep track of authorship!  (more or less) Also you get live previews with ~1-second delay, after the data has round-tripped with the server.
+  Also you get live previews with ~1-second delay, after the data has round-tripped with the server.
 (1 second delay is to reduce the crazy number of "old versions" that will get saved -- server only pushes after document has not changed for 1 second.)

-* Three formats for rendering:
+* Three **formats** for writing messages:
   * [Github-style Markdown](https://guides.github.com/features/mastering-markdown/)
     (default)
   * HTML (sanitized)